open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 dimensions or categories that describe the event.
 A "label key" refers to the key component while "label value" refers to the correlated value component of a label.
 Label refers to the pair of label key and value.
+Labels are passed in to the metric event in the form of a `LabelSet` argument, using several input methods discussed below.

-Metric events always have an associated `component` label, by virtue of the named `Meter` used in their definition.
-Other labels are passed in to the metric event in the form of a `LabelSet` argument, using several input methods discussed below.
+Metric events always have an associated component name, the name passed when constructing the corresponding `Meter`.
+Metric events are associated with the current (implicit or explicit) OpenTelemetry context, including distributed correlation context and span context.

 ### New constructors